teuk/mediabot_v3/plugins/scripts/README.md

 - an `EVENTS` route is an explicit scope, so `APPLY_REQUIRE_SCOPE` adds no extra gate here.

+## Kick action

+Scripts may emit `{"type": "kick", "nick": "...", "reason": "..."}` to eject a nick from their ORIGINATING channel.
+Same strict shape as the topic
+action: no `target` field is accepted, a channel context is required, the nick follows the IRC grammar (max 30), the reason is bounded to 120 UTF-8 bytes (default: requested by script), and applying it needs three gates: `ACTION_MODE=apply`, `ALLOW_IRC=yes` and the dedicated `ALLOW_KICK=yes` (default no).
+The bridge refuses to kick the bot itself.
+See `examples/gatekeeper.pl` for the canonical join-time use.

 ## Topic action

 Scripts may emit `{"type": "topic", "text": "..."}` to change the topic of